Zren/nixshot/ReadMe.md

 ## Install

+:caution: **Incomplete**

 ```
 sudo apt-get install xbindkeys scrot python3
+pip3 install imgurpython
 git clone https://github.com/Zren/nixshot
 mkdir ~/bin
+mkdir ~/Pictures/Screenshots
 cp ./nixshot/bin/* ~/bin
+cat ./nixshot/.xbindkeysrc >> ~/.xbindkeysrc
+xbindkeys
 ```

-If `~/bin` didn't already exist you might need to restart bash first to reload the path.
+To login to imgur, you'll need to run a script we just installed.
+If `~/bin` didn't already exist you might need to restart bash first to reload `$PATH`, or use the full path to call it.

 ```
 uploadscreenshot
 ```

-Will give you a url to visit with a pin.
+The above will give you a url to visit to obtain a pin.
 You then enter the pin code with:

 ```
 uploadscreenshot -p CODEHERE
 ```

+It will create a new file `~/.nixshotrc` with your credentials.
+Another file called `.nixshot.log` will also be created later with the imgur responses.

+## Keybindings

+You can change these by modifying `~/.xbindkeysrc` then running `xbindkeys` to apply them.

+* `PrintScreen` Capture screen
+* `Ctrl + PrintScreen` Capture region